Coroner calls for bed levers to be banned after three elderly people die

 Colin Lee was insulin dependent, blind in one eye, and struggled with his balance due to his diabetes.

-He was given a bed lever two years ago after he fractured his humorous and needed help getting out of bed, and two months later, his wife Hermione found him unresponsive on the floor.
+He was given a bed lever two years ago after he fractured his upper arm and needed help getting out of bed, and two months later, his wife Hermione found him unresponsive on the floor.

 Coroner Michael Robb reported Colin Lee's diabetes played a role in his fall but found that his cause of death was suffocation after his head got trapped in the bed lever.